awslabs/damon-tests/perf/README.md

 silo
 ----

-The tests use a variant of YCSB-A workload that implemented on a DB storage system, silo[1].
-The implementation uses objects smaller than the original YCSB and do uniformly distributed requests, while the original YCSB uses a zipfian distribution with alpha value 0.99.
+The tests use a variant of YCSB-A workload which is implemented on a DB storage system, silo[1].
+The implementation uses objects smaller than the original YCSB and does uniformly distributed requests, while the original YCSB uses a zipfian distribution with alpha value 0.99.
 To test DAMON against more original-like YCSB workloads with various access patterns, users should install silo at '$HOME/silo' with 'patches/silo.patch'.
 For example, assuming